 The doctor sends the team a sleep schedule every two weeks with advice based on their travel schedule.
 Every tiny sleep improvement gives the team a slight edge in areas like reaction times and preventing injuries.

 A new California law mandates later start times for students in middle and high school.
 Beginning in 2020, middle schools will begin no earlier than 8 a.m. and high schools will need to start no earlier than 8:30.

 This comes after years of overwhelming evidence that teens’ performance in school is impaired by early wakeup times.
 Many adolescents experience biological changes that put them on a later circadian rhythm, making it more difficult to fall asleep at the necessary time to wake up well-rested for early classes.

 Individual cities and school districts have implemented similar policies, but the California law is the first statewide response to the teen sleep epidemic.
-A recent study done with Seattle Public Schools students found that shifting start times forward by nearly an hour helped highs school students get 34 more minutes of sleep on average.
+A recent study done with Seattle Public Schools students found that shifting start times forward by nearly an hour helped high school students get 34 more minutes of sleep on average.